Sea-Tac Airport holds dedication ceremony for 9/11 memorial created by a local firefighter

 Martinez said the Port firefighters started dedicating each of their training climbs through the airport stairwell to a specific first responder who died that day and would read their obituary before climbing 78 stories.

-“Once we started climbing for somebody, it just meant so much more, you were no longer climbing for yourself,” Martinez said. ”By climbing for them and honoring their memory and their sacrifice, I think it helps the families.”
+“Once we started climbing for somebody, it just meant so much more; you were no longer climbing for yourself,” Martinez said. ”By climbing for them and honoring their memory and their sacrifice, I think it helps the families.”

-Over the years, firefighters from around the world — from New York City and New Orleans, to Croatia and Germany — have climbed the steps at Sea-Tac, Martinez said.
+Over the years, firefighters from around the world — from New York and New Orleans to Croatia and Germany — have climbed the steps at Sea-Tac, Martinez said.
 Some of the climbers have also signed the walls of the stairwell.

 “For me, it’s nothing special.
 It’s not a fancy memorial like other fire departments have, but to our fire department, it means a lot,” Martinez said.
 “It was done out of respect and love and I’m just grateful that the Port now sees how important it is and is going to make it a permanent memorial.”

-The memorial’s dedication came right before representatives from the Port of Seattle and World Relief, a nonprofit that supports refugees, unveiled the airport’s temporary welcome center for people who have relocated to Seattle after fleeing from Kabul, Afghanistan.
+The memorial’s dedication came right before representatives from the Port of Seattle and World Relief, a nonprofit that supports refugees, unveiled the airport’s temporary welcome center for people who have relocated to Seattle after fleeing from Kabul.

 Many Afghan refugees landed on the East Coast over the past week and were relocated to cities across the country by nonprofit organizations and the federal government.
 Many of the refugees were sent to live with family members.

-Seattle is expecting 400 to 600 new arrivals between now and March of 2022, said Perry Cooper, media relations manager at Sea-Tac.
+Seattle is expecting 400 to 600 new arrivals between now and March 2022, said Perry Cooper, media relations manager at Sea-Tac.
 It’s not clear how long the center will be open for.

-The welcome center is a dedicated space for World Relief and other organizations to meet with families who just arrived at the airport, where they can rest, review their entry documents and meet with their case worker.
+The welcome center is a dedicated space for World Relief and other organizations to meet with families who just arrived at the airport, where they can rest, review their entry documents and meet with their case workers.

 “These folks will be welcomed in various different languages,” Port Commission President Fred Felleman said.
 “The idea is that they would feel respected, welcomed and … to make them feel that this state, this country embraces them.”